-If a CGT event did not happen to any of your assets during 2002-03, print X in the NO box at G item 17 on your tax return, or at G item 9 if you use the tax return for retirees.
-(Note: You cannot use the 2003 tax return for retirees if you had a distribution from a managed fund during the year.)
+If you did not make a capital gain or capital loss from a CGT event during 2003-04, print X in the NO box at G item 17 on your tax return, or at G item 9 if you use the tax return for retirees.
+(Note: You cannot use the 2004 tax return for retirees if you had a distribution from a managed fund during the year.)

-If a CGT event happened, print X in the YES box.
-If the CGT event happened to your shares or units and the event is covered in this guide (see What this guide is designed to do on page iii), read on.
-Otherwise, refer to the Guide to capital gains tax.
+If you did make a capital gain or capital loss from a CGT event during 2003-04, print X in the YES box.
+If the CGT event happened to your shares or units and the event is covered in this guide (see About this guide on page 2), read on.
+Otherwise, see the Guide to capital gains tax.